oscardominguez17/Capstone-project/README.md

 ![](./images/ArimaSummary.png)

-Summarizing we realize that the AIC metric has a value of 1801.
+Summarizing the model we realize that the AIC metric has a value of 1801.

 To help me find the best parameters I used auto_arima which helps me with this objective through Grid Search. according to this the best model is (1,1,1) So I created an Arima model with those parameters and this was the result: